-And the hoodie-wearing chavs?
+And the Hoodies/Chavs?
 They are apparently ninjas.
 They jump. leap, climb, barrel roll, and I think fly around the school, absolutely silently, and have the ability to show up wherever they wish, like ghosts.
 Maybe they're more like cats, because they really do pounce around like felines, and land silently on their feet, and have 9 lives.
 Ninja Ghost Cats.... that's perfect!
-You don't really know why they are doing what they're doing, save for seeing a few clippings about how "British kids are murderous animals out of control." they do it with superhuman ninja style though.
+You don't really know why they are doing what they're doing, save for seeing a few clippings about how "British kids are murderous animals out of control."

-Not one person could stand up to these kids to any effect?
+And are you telling me that not one person could stand up to these kids to any effect?
 Are you kidding me?
-Even the cops are useless when they show up.
+Even the Cops are useless when they show up.
 One gets pushed down some stairs, and the other stands there and watches a hooded figure run at them from the other end of the hallway, and does nothing but get his ass handed to him.
 It's a joke.

 With 7 minutes left in the movie...
-7 minutes...
+7 frigging minutes...
 Robert starts fighting back against the TEENAGERS.
 One of them at least.
 So what happens?
 Robert leaves his wife in the building to die and drives off with his daughter.
-Despite the reason that he did it, it was just lame. there was basically no ending, as far as wrapping up the story goes.
-There was no redemption for the dad like you thought you'd get.
-There was no rhyme or reason to anything...
+Despite his valid reasoning, it was just lame.

 There was basically no ending, as far as wrapping up the story goes.
 There was no redemption for the Dad, and there was really no rhyme or reason to anything else...